james-hunter/james-hunter.github.io/_posts/2024-12-08-powershell_pwsh.md

 ---

 # Command
-`powershell
+`powershell`

 # Definition
 While working inside the terminal you can change which shell you are using.
 Simple enter the name of the shell: powershell, pwsh or cmd (or powershell.exe or pwsh.exe or cmd.exe respectively).

-Note that you can view the powershell version with the output of the variable $psversiontable.
-Windows 11 also shows 'PS' in the terminal to let you know that you are inside powershell or pwsh.
+Note that you can view the powershell version with the output of the variable `$psversiontable`.
+Windows 11 also shows `PS` in the terminal to let you know that you are inside powershell or pwsh.

 ```powershell
 PS C:\> $psversiontable